ClDaly2904/portfolio-project-1-html-css/docs/README.md

 To be able to do all this I will need a site that is clear in its purpose and can be easily navigated.
 I want to be able to find specific topics easily and be able to navigate them at all times without causing frustration.
 I will deem my visit to the site successful if I can come away from it feeling like I have gained valuable information and a solid starting point on my journey to self-improvement.

-### Site Aims
+### Release's Aims

 - To help the user understand their are two great methods of self-improvement- meditation and yoga
-- To encourage the user to explore these different practices
+- To encourage the users to explore these different practices
 - To educate the user as to what these methods are, how they can benefit them and how to do them
 - To provide further resources by giving links to equipment and sites where they can find groups to join
 - To provide a contact information so that the user can reach out if they wish to do so
 - To encourage the user to sign up to receive a monthly newsletter from Release, and be able to give their preference as what they would like to hear about

+When planning Release's website, I had to consider how I was going to achieve both the above aims for the user, and for the organisation.
+This led to the creation of all the features found in the Features section.

+### Wireframes

 ## Features